Reviews You Can Rely On

 Credit: Ally Arcuri

 For over a decade, we have traveled all over testing women's trail running shoes, getting our hands on hundreds of unique pairs.
 We've hiked up towering passes in Peru, run over summits in the Rocky Mountains, jogged over dry singletrack in the desert, raced across the beaches of California, and explored the most remote parts of the Pacific Northwest.
-Our main testing locations in recent years are Montaña de Oro State Park, on the rugged coast of California, south of Big Sur, and the iconic Lake Tahoe, California.
-Both locations offer sweeping vistas, scenic peaks, hundreds of miles of trail, and enough slippery scree to test an army of running shoes.
+Some of our main testing locations are Montaña de Oro State Park on the rugged coast of California and the iconic Lake Tahoe.
+Both locations offer sweeping vistas and scenic peaks — and hundreds of miles of trails with enough slippery scree to test an army of running shoes.
 Each pair of shoes in our lineup has logged at least 60 miles — some with over 1,000 miles if they last that long.
 Our review compiles this data to give you recommendations for your best trail sidekick — or two.

 The Scoop on Our Stack Height Measurements